tomo-sakuma/stata_dyndoc_customize/README.md

 ```

 ## Folding code and syntax highlighting
-put some html tags before and after the code brock of dyndoc command.
+put some HTML tags before and after the code brock of `dyndoc` command.

 ```html
 <details>